 Siblingship DNA Testing

-In some circumstances, Siblingship DNA Tests can help identify ‘full’ (sharing both parents), ‘half’ (sharing one parent), or ‘step’ (no common biological parents) sibling relationships.
+In some circumstances, siblingship DNA tests can help identify ‘full’ (sharing both parents), ‘half’ (sharing one parent), or ‘step’ ) no common biological parents) sibling relationship.

 Siblingship - Legal